halfflat/arblang-draft/outline/arblang-proposal.md

 Notes:

-1. <a id="precedence-note-1"/> Function application can be considered left associative in accordance with mathematical convention, but it cannot arise while function values are unable to be returned from an arblang function.
+1. <a id="precedence-note-1"/> Function application can be considered left associative in accordance with mathematical convention, but it cannot arise while function values are unable to be returned from an Arblang function.

 2. <a id="precedence-note-2"/> Multiple exponentiation by superscript literal should be prohibited by the _alegebraic-exponent_ syntax rule.